PaulCoderre/bme_scripts/README.md

-# nse_skill_score
+# bme_scripts
-This repository contains scripts for calculating the NSE based skill scores for the HydroBM benchmarks,
+This repository contains scripts for calculating the BME scores for FUSE simulations across the CAMELS-SPAT basins.